sircuri/onedrive.js/README.md

 `docker run -i --rm --user=root:root -v /location/config.json/is:/config -v /var/backups:/workdir -p 8001:8001 sircuri/onedrive -d /file.ext`

 There is also a docker image created for running on a Raspberry.
 Use the following tag `sircuri/onedrive:latest-pi`

-# TODO

-- PATCH files with correct dates for the simple uploaded files
-- When upload failes, the progress is not removed from the Progress Component and remains visible as active upload.
-- Store upload sessions in exposed docker VOLUME to allow resume after docker restart